BaksiLi/Onesimus/README.md

 - `<F3>` to Toggle File Tree (NERDTree).
 - `<F4>` to Open a terminal window REPL for the specific language of the file (Visual Mode will be supported soon).
 - `<F5>` to Run or Compile the current file.
+  - Preview Markdown, Compile LaTeX, Run Python Script, Load Vim Settings and so on.
 - `<F6>` to Format the current file.

 ## Explained